Avars I

 If I have 1 Castle but no Forge, Artisan Workshop, or Meadery, can I produce weapons, cloth, or mead?

 Yes.
-Each Castle allows you to produce up to +1 product.
+Each Castle allows you to produce up to +1 product of any type.
 You can place an action cube in the corresponding area and produce 1 product even without the matching economic building.

 What does "corresponding resource" mean for the peasant ability?

-The resource that could normally be gathered from that hex type: wood from forest, stone from mountains, food from meadows and sea hexes.
-Your peasants generate the resource matching their terrain.
+The resource that matches the hex type: wood from forest, stone from mountains, food from meadows and sea hexes.
+Your peasants generate the resource matching their terrain, or 3 coins regardless of hex type.

 If my peasant is on a hex with a calamity, do I still gain resources from it?

 Yes.
-Calamities forbid gathering resources, but you gain resources — a different mechanic.
-Your peasants still provide their corresponding resources regardless of calamities.
+Calamities forbid gathering resources, but your ability says you gain resources, which is a different mechanic.
+Your peasants still provide their corresponding resources or coins regardless of calamities.

-Can I recruit peasants without being able to build cities?
+Can I recruit peasants if I cannot build cities?

-Yes, as long as you have your starting City.
+Yes, as long as you have your starting city.
 You can recruit peasants normally.
-However, protect your starting City carefully — if it's destroyed, you cannot rebuild it, which may severely limit your options.
+However, protect your starting city carefully.
+If it is destroyed, you cannot rebuild it, which will severely limit your options.

-Can I train elite units in Age I if I've already built a Castle?
+Can I train elite units in Age I if I have already built a Castle?

-No. Elite units only become available from Age II onward, when you receive a successor nation card that describes the elite unit's characteristics.
-Castles built in Age I don't unlock elite units early.
+No. Elite units only become available from Age II onward.
+Castles built in Age I do not unlock elite units early.